zadirion/UnrealHero.nvim/README.md

 Make sure you have in your path:
 - make sure you install the clangd support component through Visual Studio Setup, and make sure the installed clang++.exe is in your system path env variable.
 Needs to be added manually to path, the installer does not do that
 - python 3.11 installed in your path
+- from cmd line do `pip install neovim` to install the python neovim module.
+Needed for ultisnips snippets
 - ripgrep in your path

 **Setup**